 - Put the dough in a large flour-dusted bowl and flour the top of it.
 Cover the bowl with a damp cloth and place in a warm room for about 1 hour until the dough has doubled in size.
 (I cheat by warming my toaster oven for a few minutes then popping the whole thing in there for about 30 minutes, cuts the rising time in half!)

-- When it is all just very light brown, add the can of crushed tomatoes.
-Stir to make sure that no garlic bits are stuck to the bottom, then add the balsamic vinegar, oregano, salt, and pepper.
+- When it is all just very light brown, add the can of tomato paste.
+Saute and stir for about 1-2 minutes, caramelizing the sugars inside the tomato paste.
+Then add can of crushed tomatoes.
+Stir to make sure that no garlic/sauce bits are stuck to the bottom, then add the balsamic vinegar, oregano, salt, and pepper.
 It will smell amazing by now, but it’s not ready yet!
 The flavors need to melt together, and for this, you need a little time.

-- Stir again, then cover tightly, and cook for 20 minutes, keeping it on a medium-high heat.
+- Stir again, then cover tightly, and cook for 20-25 minutes, keeping it on a medium heat.
 You want to check it and stir every 5 minutes or so.
 (Watch out, the splatters are HOT HOT HOT!)
-After 20 minutes, remove the cover and allow it to cook down for another 10 minutes, stirring occasionally.
+After 20 minutes, remove the cover and allow it to cook down for another 5-10 minutes, stirring occasionally.
 Once the sauce is thick with very little liquid you can turn off the heat, and let it sit to cool, uncovered.

-- Once the dough has risen, take it out and punch it down… don’t be afraid to over-knead, as this is one of the few times you actually want to develop a lot of gluten, so have at it!
+- Once the dough has risen, take it out and punch it down… don’t be afraid to over-knead, as this is one of the few times working with dough that you actually want to develop a lot of gluten, so have at it!
+It should be smooth, and elastic, and not sticky, but not dry either.

 - Once it is all kneaded, separate into two halves, and roll into balls.
 These will be your pizza crusts.
 You can either use them now, or wrap in plastic and put in the fridge for tomorrow.
 (A very good plan if you are super busy and just making the dough took up your free time for the evening).

 - 30 minutes to an hour before you are ready to bake your pizzas, turn over a deep cookie sheet on the floor of the oven, so your pizzas will sit about 2 inches off the hot floor of the oven, or use a pizza stone, if you have one.
 Preheat the oven.
 I turned mine up to max, which is around 250 degrees Celsius, or 482 degrees Fahrenheit.
-Roll out the dough for each pizza with a rolling pin, and then place on an oiled and flour dusted sheet of either baking paper or tinfoil.
-You can sprinkle a bit of cornmeal over the oiled foil instead of flour before placing the rolled out dough on it if you like, I enjoy the added flavor and texture this provides, but you don’t have to.
+Roll out the dough for each pizza with a rolling pin, and then place on an oiled sheet of tinfoil.
+You can sprinkle a bit of cornmeal over the oiled foil before placing the rolled out dough on it if you like, I enjoy the added flavor and texture this provides, but you don’t have to, and sometimes it’s nicer without it, totally up to you.

 - Now prepare your toppings, if you haven’t already.
 (Shred cheese, slice veggies etc.).

-- Doing one at a time, flatten out your dough again to the size and shape you want (about 1/4 inch thick and about 14 inches across) and then roll and pinch the edges to form a crust.
+- Doing one at a time, roll out your dough to the size and shape you want (about 1/8 to 1/4 inch thick and about 12-14 inches across) and then roll and pinch the edges to form a crust.

 - Brush the surface of the dough with olive oil, this will keep your pizza from getting soggy :)

-- Bake for 5-6 Minutes, or until cheese is bubbling and crust is crispy on the bottom.
-Set a timer, one extra minute could burn up all your hard work!
+- Bake for 6-7 minutes, (7 is our magic number) or until cheese is bubbling and crust is crispy on the bottom.
+Set a timer, one extra minute could burn up all your hard work!!!
 Now make second pizza the same way (olive oil, sauce, basil, cheese, toppings, cornmeal on crust).

 - When timer sounds, remove first pizza with pizza peel and let cool for at least 3 minutes, before slicing and enjoying with a tall glass of ice cold beer.